-When a feature request does not meet any of the conditions in the model definition, an on any() rule is expected that either denies or allows access to a partition.
-If no such on on any() rule is provided, the default is that the feature will be served from the default partition (if features are available).
+When a feature request does not satisfy any of the rules in the model definition, an on any() condition is expected that either denies or allows access to a partition.
+If no such on any() condition is provided, the default is that the feature will be served from the default partition (if features are available).
 This behavior is equivalent to the following code: